 It’s important to keep in mind that every site has different needs.
 As such, there’s no one platform that’s perfect for all users.

 However, we highly recommend WordPress in most cases, due to its extreme flexibility and seemingly endless customizability.
 This is especially true if you are considering building an eCommerce storefront, or if ranking highly in search engines is important to you.

+Still not convinced you should migrate to WordPress?
 Even WordPress’ few cons, including price and ease of use, aren’t hard-and-fast negatives.
 While Squarespace may be slightly more affordable, there are plenty of WordPress hosting plans with varying price points.
 Ease of use also isn’t an issue once you’ve become accustomed to the platform’s back end, which for most users is a surprisingly quick process.

 Another Reason to Choose WordPress

 WP Engine is a WordPress-specific web host that offers excellent service and reliability, as well as one of the most comprehensive WordPress resource centers available.
 If you’re interested in WordPress, be sure to check out WP Engine’s plans page to find hosting that’s right for you!